creditkarma/dynamic-config/README.md

 ### Default Configuration

 The default config for your app is loaded from the `config/default.(json|yml|js|ts...)` file.
 The default configuration is required.

-The default configuration is the contract between you and your application.
-At runtime a schema is built from your default configuration.
-This schema is a simplified [JSON Schema](http://json-schema.org/).
-You can only use keys that you define in your default config and they must have the same shape.
-Config values should be predictable.
-If the form of your config is mutable this is very likely the source (or result of) a bug.

 ### File Types